When can you stop burping a baby? Discover the signs and milestones that tell you when you can finally stop burping!

 5. When it seems like burping isn’t doing anything anymore

-After months of holding your baby upright or setting him on your lap, burping your baby can become an automatic habit you almost forget not to do.
+After months of holding your baby upright or setting her on your lap, burping her can become an automatic habit you almost forget not to do.

 But these days, it’s a little different.
-He doesn’t spit up as much as he used to, or he can sleep long stretches without feeling uncomfortable.
-Or perhaps all those minutes of patting and holding don’t make him burp at all.
+She doesn’t spit up as much as she used to or can sleep long stretches without signs of discomfort.
+Perhaps all those minutes of gentle patting and holding don’t make her burp at all.

-If spending several minutes holding him upright and patting his back isn’t doing anything anymore, then it’s safe to say you can stop burping.
+If spending several minutes holding her upright and patting baby’s back isn’t doing anything anymore, then it’s safe to say you can stop burping.

 Learn how to burp a sleeping baby.